GEN 3 Services

 1 Responsible service

 1.1 The Aeronautical Information Service, which forms part of the Somali Civil Aviation Authority (SCAA), ensures the flow of information necessary for the safety, regularity and efficiency of international and national air navigation within the area of its responsibility as indicated under GEN 3.1.2 below.
-It consists of AIS AIS Headquarters, International NOTAM Office (NOF) and AISAIS briefing offices established at certain aerodromes as listed under GEN 3.1.5 below.
+It consists of AIS AIS Headquarters, International NOTAM Office (NOF) and AISAIS briefing units established at certain aerodromes as listed under GEN 3.1.5 below.

 Post: